Skip to main content

 // Items that became inactive

-for (final change in diff.deactivated) {
+for (final item in diff.itemsDeactivated) {

 }